 Incidentally, I searched britannica.com to find the edition numbers my dad has, but all I found was a fawnine and low-substance summary of the encyclopedia's history.
 Wikipedia found a full version history of the Britannica right away.

-By the way, if the Britannica want to quash the notion that novelty is fast becoming the primary function of their printed volumes, they might want to reconsider their pricing.
+By the way, if the Britannica stewards want to quash the notion that novelty is fast becoming the primary function of their printed volumes, they might want to reconsider their pricing.
 On their website, the standard print edition is $1000, but the Limited Edition Britannica Renaissance Suite--which "makes a statement on any bookshelf"--is $2500.
-I'm afraid that "such renowned individuals as Carl Sagan, Milton Friedman, and many Nobel Laureates" doesn't beat Wikipedia anymore.
-I don't trust Sagan or Friedman more than a random stranger, and I wonder how many Nobel Laureates have edited Wikipedia?
-Not more than Britannica, but that won't be true forever.
+I'm afraid that writing "such renowned individuals as Carl Sagan, Milton Friedman, and many Nobel Laureates" doesn't beat Wikipedia anymore.
+I don't trust Sagan or Friedman more than a crowd of random internet editors, and I wonder how many Nobel Laureates have edited Wikipedia?
+Not currently more than Britannica, but that won't be true forever.